replicatedhq/replicated-field-labs/instruqt/support-bundle-analyzers/04-vendor-portal/assignment.md

 teaser: Work with support bundles received from a customer
 notes:
 - type: text
-  contents: How can a customer share a support bundle with you.
+  contents: How can a customer share a support bundle with you?
 tabs:
 - title: Vendor Portal
   type: website